-Grant recipients use the RPPR, a federally mandated format for required interim or annual reporting, to complete progress reports on NIH grant awards.
-This page provides an overview of the RPPR and resources to help you understand how to submit a progress report.
+The RPPR is used by recipients to submit progress reports to NIH on their grant awards.
+This page provides an overview of the annual RPPR, the final RPPR and the interim RPPR and provides resources to help you understand how to submit a progress report.

-Progress reports are required annually to document grant recipient accomplishments and compliance with terms of award.
-Recipients describe scientific progress, identify significant changes, report on personnel, and describe plans for the subsequent budget period or year in these annual reports.
+Annual RPPR – Use to describe a grant’s scientific progress, identify significant changes, report on personnel, and describe plans for the subsequent budget period or year.

 Submitting the RPPR

-Only the project director/principal investigator (PD/PI) or their PD/PI delegate can initiate the RPPR.
+Only the project director/principal investigator (PD/PI) or their PD/PI delegate can initiate RPPRs.
 For multi-PD/PI grants only the Contact PI or the Contact PD/PI’s delegate can initiate the RPPR.